venkataravikumaralladi/ModernCPP/UnitTesting/README.md

 continual experimentation, discovery, and refinement.
 It’s a good idea that promotes focusing on the `behavior` of the tests, instead of centering tests around functions.

+From embedded point of view with out TDD We spent many an evening in central offices sitting on concrete floors with oscilloscopes, logic analyzers, etc. to debug problems.

+`Well - structured tests become a form of executable and unambiguous documentation.
+A working example is worth 1,000 words.` Test-Driven Development is not a testing technique, although you do write a lot of valuable automated tests.
+It is a way to solve programming problems.
+It helps software developers make good design decisions.
+Tests provide a clear warning when the solution takes a wrong path or breaks some forgotten constraint.
+Tests capture the production code’s desired behavior.

+Improve software design through the decoupling of modules from each other and the hardware.
+Testable code is, by necessity, modular.

+Tests capture assumptions, constraints, and illustrate representative usage.
+When new code violates a constraint or assumption, the tests fail.

+TDD helps get code working in the first place, but the bigger payoff is in the future, where it supports future developers in understanding the code and keeping it working.
+Code can be (almost) fearlessly changed.

 ### Is TDD Test-Driving or Testing? :

 The most important consideration in TDD is that we are test-driving, not testing.
 Using a testing technique, you would seek to exhaustively analyze the specification